-During this time, parents and visitors will gain access by pushing the intercom button located at the front entrance.
+Parents/guardians and visitors will gain access by pushing the intercom button located at the front entrance.
 After appropriate identification, the secretary will release the lock for entry.
 The guest must report to the office to sign in and receive a visitor pass.